athan614/MCvD_Simulator-Dev_Build/README.md

 # Tri-Channel OECT Molecular Communication Simulator

 ## Introduction
 This repository provides a research-grade simulation and analysis framework for the tri-channel organic electrochemical transistor (OECT) receiver documented in the associated IEEE Transactions on Molecular, Biological, and Multi-Scale Communications (TMBMC) manuscript.
-The implementation delivers reproducible, end-to-end evaluations of diffusion-based molecular communication links that employ glutamate (GLU), gamma-aminobutyric acid (GABA), and a differential control (CTRL) channel.
+The implementation delivers reproducible, end-to-end evaluations of diffusion-based molecular communication links that employ dopamine (DA), serotonin (SERO), and a differential control (CTRL) channel.
 Every stage of the physical pipeline, from molecular release through detection, is modeled with closed-form physics, stochastic sampling, and device-level electrical abstractions.

 ## Feature Summary
 - **Complete transceiver stack**: parameterized transmitter, three-dimensional diffusive channel, receptor binding layer, OECT front-end, and digital detection logic for MoSK, CSK-4, and hybrid (2 bit/symbol) modulation.